Credit Options for Advanced Standing

 Credit prior to learning offers students the opportunity to demonstrate the knowledge they have gained through life experiences and apply this knowledge towards credit in a degree/diploma/certificate program.
 To prepare for this option, students will develop a portfolio to be assessed by appropriate college personnel.
 A student must be matriculated at one of the CCSNH colleges to be eligible to apply for experiential credit.
 Not all programs provide the experiential credit option; students should consult with their respective colleges for eligible programs and the process used for application.

 Students may be awarded a maximum of 24 credits for experiential learning.

 Students will be assessed a fee based on 50% of the current tuition rate on the total credits awarded (e.g.., for 12 credits awarded: 0.50 x current tuition rate x 12 credits).

 High school students have the opportunity to earn college credit through the Running Start program.
 This unique partnership between the college and local area high schools offers the high school student selected college-level coursework and college credit for successful completion of coursework.
 Running Start courses are taught at the high school by high school faculty members during the regular school day.

 The cost of a three-credit course is $150 per course, plus books and supplies.
 This represents a significant savings associated with college tuition.
-Local high schools and students interested in a Running Start course may call the Running Start Coordinator at the college for more information, or email Kalene Barney at email@example.com.
+Local high schools and students interested in a Running Start course may email or call the Running Start Coordinator, Wayne Fraser, at 603-366-5272.

 High School Articulation